mappls-api/mapmyindia-places-n-directions-web-sdk/placeSearch-plugin/readme.md

         - Can be used to filter results by eLoc. e.g. `cop:9qgxam`
         - Can be used to filter results by view bound. e.g. `filter=bounds:28.598882,77.212407;28.467375,77.353513`
     - `bridge`: initiates a bridge to be created to provide applicable nearby API searches.
 Involves using Nearby Search Plugin in conjunction with Place Search Plugin.
+    - `hyperLocal`:This parameter lets the search give results that are hyper-localized to the reference location passed in the location parameter.
+This means that nearby                          results are given higher ranking than results far from the reference location.
+Highly prominent results will still appear in the search results, however theu                    will be lower in the list of results.
+This parameter will work ONLY in conjunction with the location parameter.
     - `tokenizeAddress`: boolean value used to return address tokens from the searched places from MapmyIndia Search APIs. e.g. `tokenizeAddress:true`
     - `distance`: boolean value used to show aerial distance from location passed in `location`. of the searched place in results listing e.g. `distance:true`
     - `geolocation` : boolean value used to enable or disable current location selection .
 Default is true.